igemsoftware2018/Team_ICT_Mumbai/README.md

  4. You should see the program run and display the home screen. :)

  The next time you click on it, it should run without any glitches!

+ <h2>Steps to Use</h2>
+ Follow these instructions:

+ 1. Select your Organism/Chassis.
+ 2. Paste your sequence in box at the top.
+ 3. Choose if your sequence is a coding sequence or not.
+ 4. Click BioBrick!
+ 5. If you wish to take the reverse complement of the sequence and then BioBrick it, click <Reverse Complement and BioBrick>
+If your part contains any illegal restriction enzyme binding sites, two boxes will appear.
+The box on the left will display the highlighted restriction sites with a legend at the bottom.
+The box on the right will suggest the new, optimized sequence for selected organism.
+If you wish to proceed with that sequence, copy and paste it into top box and hit BioBrick.

+Find the comprehensive user manual <a href="http://2018.igem.org/wiki/images/b/be/T--ICT-Mumbai--BBrickIt-User-Manual.pdf">here</a>.

  <h3>Source Code</h3>
  This progaram was coded purely using python language.
 Keeping in spirit with the open-source nature of creations of the iGEM community, we have made the <a href="https://github.com/igemsoftware2018/Team_ICT_Mumbai/blob/master/BBrickIt_test.py">source code</a> freely accesible to all.